-As at June 30, 2022, the Company's inventory mix has changed significantly, with 57% of its inventory being finished goods, as opposed to 36% at the end of December 31, 2021.
-Management believes that this shift is a sign of maturing inventory, and an increased finished goods percentage provides the Company with a strategic advantage.
-With the armed conflict in Ukraine, the lingering effects of the Covid-19 pandemic, and the resulting difficult supply chain environment, the Company is now in a position to commit to timely delivery to its customers.
-Furthermore, the Company's strategic investment in long lead time raw materials and components has provided the company with a competitive advantage, where the company has secured raw materials at a comparatively reasonable cost and guaranteed it onward supply to customers.
-Inventory write-off for this quarter was \$129,652, which was \$21,361 in the comparative period.
+As of March 31, 2023, the Company's inventory mix comprises of 61% finished goods.
+Management believes that an increased finished goods percentage provides the Company with a strategic advantage.
+With the armed conflict in Ukraine, the lingering effects of the COVID-19 pandemic, and the resulting difficult supply chain environment, the Company is now in a position to commit to timely delivery to its customers.
+Furthermore, the Company's strategic investment in long lead time raw materials and components has provided the Company with a competitive advantage, where the Company has secured raw materials at a comparatively reasonable cost and guaranteed its onward supply to customers.
+Inventory write-off for this quarter was \$Nil, as compared to \$2,613 in the comparative period.